6 week course.

 This course is for those who would like to write a work of fiction or a memoir.
 We help you find your own distinctive voice through workshops, exercises and supportive group feedback.
 The course features workshops by many leading NZ authors.
 We also match you to an established author for one-on-one mentoring.

-A three day classroom course (4,5,6th June 2022, Sat, Sun, Mon, 10am-4pm) that introduces you to the core creative writing techniques used by professional authors.
+A three day classroom course (13,14,15th January 2023, Sat, Sun, Mon, 10am-4pm) that introduces you to the core creative writing techniques used by professional authors.
 Have fun and learn new skills in an upbeat group environment.
-Taught by Commonwealth Writer’s Prize winner John Cranna at the beautiful 23 Princes St, Albert Park, Auck CBD.
-Masks required.
+Taught by Commonwealth Writer’s Prize winner John Cranna at the beautiful 23 Princes St, Albert Park, Central Auckland.

 At mid-2022, our Thirty Week Fiction Course graduate Eileen had published ten novels with Penguin Random House.
 Eileen’s novel ‘Pieces of You’ was published in 2017.
 This is the compelling story of a young woman who is uprooted from her home city and whose life begins to disintegrate.
 ‘Catch Me When You Fall’, was published in 2018, and tells the story of a girl who has leukemia, and her relationship with a boy suffering bi-polar disorder.
 Her third novel ‘Invisibly Breathing’ was published in 2019.
 Eileen works as a doctor.
 She has won prizes in UK and NZ short story awards, including the Sunday Star-Times Award four years in a row.